BLOG ARTICLE

 Stablecoins and MiCA

-The European Union (EU) is at the forefront of stablecoin regulation, having introduced Markets in Crypto-Assets (MiCA).
+The European Union is at the forefront of stablecoin regulation, having introduced Markets in Crypto-Assets (MiCA), which came into full effect in December 2024.
 This regulatory framework is designed to protect investors, promote fair and efficient markets, and foster innovation in the crypto space.
+Key elements of MiCA include:

 - Reserve management: Businesses must reserve assets tied to their stablecoins in a 1:1 ratio to ensure stability and safeguard customer assets.